istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 If you use [TLS egress traffic to wildcard domains](/docs/tasks/traffic-management/egress/wildcard-egress-hosts/), you must add
 [an additional proxy](/docs/tasks/traffic-management/egress/wildcard-egress-hosts/#wildcard-configuration-for-arbitrary-domains),
-making the count of proxies between the application and the external service three.
-The traffic between the second and third proxies is on the local network of the pod, so it should not have significant impact on the latency.
+adding a third proxy between the application and the external service.
+Since the traffic between the egress gateway's proxy and third proxies is on the local network of the pod, so it should not have significant impact on the latency.

 See a [performance evaluation](/blog/2019/egress-performance/) of different configurations of Istio egress